James Irwin Jr

 Nancy Ann Harrell b.
 1796, d. bt May 1868 - May 1874

-Marriage*22 May 1815 James Irwin Jr married Nancy Ann Harrell, daughter of (__________) Harrell and (__________) (__________), on 22 May 1815 at Butler Co., Ohio, Have marriage record "Married on the 22d day of May 1815 by Matthew Huston Esquire on of the Justices assigned to keep the peace in the county aforesaid, James Irwin Junr to Nancy Herral."
+Marriage*22 May 1815 He married Nancy Ann Harrell, daughter of John Harrell and Abigail Weekly, on 22 May 1815 at Butler Co., Ohio, "Married on the 22d day of May 1815 by Matthew Huston Esquire on of the Justices assigned to keep the peace in the county aforesaid, James Irwin Junr to Nancy Herral."

 Children